Maelstrom8/Malignance/README.md

 1. Open Wabbajack and click `Browse Modlists`
 2. Tick on the `Show Unofficial lists` option in the top right corner of Wabbajack
 3. Find Maligance, click the download button below the gallery image and wait for it to download.
-4. Set the installation folder to be somewhere like C:\Games\Maligance.
-Follow the directory rules above.
+4. Set the installation folder following the directory rules above, the downloads don't have to be on the same place
 5. Press the play button to begin.
 6. In the small time it takes to install, I recommend you spend your time reading this readme - as it's more important than your average readme
 7. ???